Tropical surface singularities: The classification

 \section{The classification}

-Now we would like to use the preparation from Section \ref{sec-basic} to prove Theorem \ref{thm2}, i.e.\ to classify singular points of tropical surfaces which are of maximal-dimensional type and have only finitely many singularities.
-That is, we restrict ourselves to points $u\in \Trop(\Sing(\Delta))$ which are generic in the sense of Definition \ref{def-generic1}, and which in addition satisfy that $\dim(C(u))=s-2$, where $C(u)$ is as in Notation \ref{not-C(a)}.
-In addition, we want to restrict ourselves to the situation where the dual marked subdivision as in Subsection \ref{subsec-hypersurf} has all lattice points marked (see Lemma \ref{lem-maxdim}).
+Now, using the preparation from Section \ref{sec-basic}, we prove Theorem \ref{thm2}.
+In particular, we consider the points $u\in \Trop(\Sing(\Delta))$ which are generic in the sense of Definition \ref{def-generic1}, and which in addition satisfy $\dim(C(u))=s-2$, where $C(u)$ is as in Notation \ref{not-C(a)}.
+In addition, we work in the situation where the dual marked subdivision as in Subsection \ref{subsec-hypersurf} has all lattice points marked (see Lemma \ref{lem-maxdim}).
 Since we can always write $u=v+l$ for some $a\in \Trop(\ker(A))$ and $l\in \rowspace(A)$, just as in the proof of Theorem \ref{thm1} above, we can classify the singularities of the tropical surface defined by $F_v$ with $v\in \Trop(\ker(A))$ first, and then investigate how the shift to $F_{u}$ effects the location of the singular points.
 We thus have to consider all different types of weight classes as in Lemma \ref{lem-chains}, and the corresponding possible types of circuits.
 It turns out that in most cases we do not have to worry about the shift when passing from $F_v$ to $F_{u}$, since we describe the location of the singular point relative to other points in the surface, e.g.\ as the midpoint of an edge.
 This midpoint is of course shifted accordingly.